-- No exemption for commercial or non-personal/family use.
-What about police cars, taxis, etc. - No provisions to reimburse manufacturer if he has to buy the car back after say 10,000 miles of useage. - On the 20 day section, no provision for delays caused by acts of God, strikes, etc. - 4) No provision covering abuse or modification by the owner.
-Four-wheel drives are an example. - 5) No objective standard outlined in the bill to determine if it's a lemon. - the Section 1 -- should be the same defect -- It deesn's -- say - Defects are not aimed at the critical driving operations of the vehicle.
+- 1) No exemption for commercial or non-personal/family use.
+What about police cars, taxis, etc. - 2) No provisions to reimburse manufacturer if he has to buy the car back after say 10,000 miles of useage. - 3) On the 20 day section, no provision for delays caused by acts of God, strikes, etc. - 4) No provision covering abuse or modification by the owner.
+Four-wheel drives are an example. - 5) No objective standard outlined in the bill to determine if it's a lemon. - 5) Section 2 should be the same defect.
+It deen be eay that: - Defects are not aimed at the critical driving operations of the vehicle.
 What if the radio or speakers are the source of problems.
-Or the inside dome light.
+Or the inside dome light. - Why don't we jot retempted to repair as inconstant dons?.